 What is the Nikkei Youth Athletics Bursary?

-The Nikkei Youth Athletics Bursary recognizes the achievements of young Nikkei student-athletes who foster excellence in athletics, academics and community leadership.
+The Nikkei Youth Athletics Bursary is a $1,000 bursary that recognizes the achievements of young Nikkei student-athletes who foster excellence in athletics, academics and community leadership.

 This $1,000 bursary is awarded annually at our Community Awards + Fundraising Dinner - an evening that celebrates the efforts and contributions of individuals and organizations in building a strong and vibrant Nikkei community.

 This bursary has been made possible through a generous donation by the Nikkei Hockey Program.
 We thank Ian Burgess, Dan Nomura, Paul Kariya and Ken Takeuchi who are pleased to represent the many contributors to the past Nikkei Hockey Programs.

 - Recognize and encourage excellence in athletics and community leadership among our Nikkei youth

 - Encourage youth to have aspirations and voice in our community as individual leaders or as a youth leader within community organizations